UCL/bcss/README.md

 The software is provided as

 1. Stata ado program, bcss
-2. an R Shiny app available at [Interactive charts](https://kmcgrath.shinyapps.io/Rprograms) with source code in folder "R programs"
+2. an R Shiny app available at [Interactive charts]<a href="https://kmcgrath.shinyapps.io/Rprograms"> with source code in folder "R programs"

 ## Installation